About ESUKU DEVELOPMENT FOUNDATION (EDF)

 Pastor Paddy Boye Peretu

-Pastor Paddy provides financial stewardship and operational oversight for AMF's programme delivery and project implementation.
+Pastor Paddy provides financial stewardship and operational oversight for EDF's programme delivery and project implementation.

 ICT & Compliance